 Permanent: It's all going to go downhill from here!

-Pervasive: "Our friends are closer to my partner.
+Pervasive: Our friends are closer to my partner.
 I don't think I should reach out to them.
-I'm sure I'll even ruin my assignment today.
-Great, this is great!"
+I'm sure I'll even ruin my presentation at work tomorrow.
+Great, this is great!

-Powerless: "I'm just tired of these fights.
+Powerless: I'm just tired of these fights.
 I don't think I can do anything about this now.

-Isolated: "Just because we fought doesn't mean I can't reach out to our mutual friends.
+Isolated: Just because we fought- does not mean I can not reach out to our mutual friends.
 Oh, I also have to work on an assignment.
-Let me better get to that first!"
+Let me better get to that first!

-Effort: "I can talk to my partner in a few hours or tomorrow when we're both calm.
-I’m sure we can find a way out to spend more time with each other.
+Effort: I can talk to my partner in a few hours or tomorrow when we're both calm.
+I hope we can find ways to spend more time with each other.

 While a healthy sense of pessimism can be helpful to prepare us for worse situations, having a generally negative outlook can make us victimize ourselves.
 We might be unable to think through things well and assume that we will always be subject to bad things.
 We might become rigid and stop working things out because we see no point in doing so.
 We might also resort to reacting instead of responding.